Philip William Otterbein: Biography

 In spite of his reluctance to form a church, the younger men in his movement began conducting themselves as if they were clergy, including administration of sacraments, so seven weeks before his death, Otterbein ordained three of his workers: Christian Newcomer, Joseph Hoffman, and Frederick Schaffer.
 Newcomer was elected bishop after Otterbein's death.

-On April 19, 1762, Otterbein married Susan Le Roy of Lancaster, who died April 22, 1768.
+On April 19, 1762, Otterbein married Susan Le Roy of Lancaster, Pennsylvania.
+She died a little more than 6 years later on April 22, 1768.
 He suffered great grief because of his wife's death, and he never married again.

-Otterbein died on Wednesday, November 17, 1813.
-His funeral took place on Saturday, the 20th; the funeral sermon was preached by Rev. J. D. Kurtz in German and delivered in English translation by William Ryland, who would later serve several terms as Chaplain of the Senate.
+Otterbein passed from this world on Wednesday, November 17, 1813.
+His funeral took place on Saturday, November 20, 1813; the funeral sermon was delivered in German by Rev. J. D. Kurtz and in English by William Ryland, who would later serve several terms as Chaplain of the Senate.
 In a memorial sermon in that same year, Asbury called him "the great, the holy Otterbein".

 Augustus W. Drury wrote the biography of Otterbein in 1884.

-Otterbein University in Westerville, Ohio, founded in 1847, is named after Philip William Otterbein.
+Otterbein University in Westerville, Ohio, founded in 1847, is named for Philip William Otterbein.